kriszyp/xstyle/README.md

 the DOM, there is virtually no limit to the what can be created.

-To create a new definition, we simply use the <code>=</code> operator to assign a name to our new definition and assign an expression to indicate what its meaning.
+To create a new definition, we simply use the <code>=</code> operator to assign a name to our new definition and assign an expression to indicate its meaning.
 For example, xstyle provides a property definition expression that will automatically add a vendor specific prefix (like '-webkit-') to a property.
 We can create such a property: